-The PaintVarScale, PaintVarScaleAroundCenter, PaintVarScaleUniform, and PaintVarScaleUniformAroundCenter formats use a base/sequence scheme to index into mapping data; see 5.7.11.4 for details.
+The PaintVarScale, PaintVarScaleAroundCenter, PaintVarScaleUniform, and PaintVarScaleUniformAroundCenter formats use a base/sequence scheme to index into mapping data.
+Also, applying variation deltas to an F2DOT14 value requires special handling.
+See 5.7.11.4 for details.

 NOTE Pure scaling can also be represented using the PaintTransform or PaintVarTransform table.
 For scaling about the origin, this could be done by setting xx and yy to x and y scale factors, and setting xy, yx, dx and dy = 0.
 The PaintScale table and variants provide more compact representation when only scaling is required.